rbarrois/xworkflows/README.rst

 XWorkflows is a library to add workflows, or state machines, to Python objects.

-It has been fully tested with all versions of Python from 2.7 to 3.6
+It has been fully tested with Python 2.7 and all versions from 3.4 to 3.9

 Links
 -----